twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoitemplates.md

 # `.chezmoitemplates`

-If a directory called `.chezmoitemplates` exists, then all files in this directory are parsed as templates are available as templates with a name equal to the relative path to the `.chezmoitemplates` directory.
+If a directory called `.chezmoitemplates` exists, then all files in this directory are available as templates with a name equal to the relative path to the `.chezmoitemplates` directory.

 The [`template` action](https://pkg.go.dev/text/template#hdr-Actions) can be used to include these templates in another template.
 The value of `.` must be